vishnupriyapesu/pes_class_asic/README.md

 		endmodule

-  here as we know executes the statements in the order it is written ,in the else part q0 is having value of d and q is having the value qo bot q0 since q0 is alreadt having the value assigned     and it provides only one flop. here comes the problem
+  here as we know executes the statements in the order it is written ,in the else part q0 is having value of d and q is having the value qo bot q0 since q0 is alreadt having the value assigned     and it provides only one flop. here comes the problem therefore, always use non blocking for writing sequential circuit